CheikhM/ChatApplication/readme.txt

     2- import the database
     3- create some users and join the application ;)

+Security Implemenation:
+    1- use htmlspecialchars to prevent XSS
+    2- use .htaccess to prevent directorty listing
+    3- I don't have enough time to take care of the application security !

 Notice:
   - I didn't have enough time to create something more professional ;)